fdilke/idris_exps/notes/Control.ST.md

             (out_res : resultType -> Resources) ->
             Type

 I'm sure this was arrived at after long and hard thought.

+Then an *STrans m resultType in_res out_res fn* represents: a sequence of actions manipulating state, where:

+- m is an underlying computation context (typically, a monad)
+- resultType the type of value the sequence will produce
+- in_res the list of resources available BEFORE
+- out-res the list of resources available AFTER - may depend on result